FDA Warns Against the Use of Colloidal Silver for Farm Animals (And Pets)!

 And in online FDA memorandums to their own dairy inspection agents, colloidal silver is listed as a “prohibited drug” along with Nitrofurazone, Baytril, Chloramphenicol, Clenbuterol, DMSO and Dipyrone.

 And, in various online documents, the FDA continues to emphasize to its field agents that colloidal silver cannot be used for farm animals.
-Even topical ointments containing miniscule amounts of colloidal silver cannot be used.
+Even topical ointments containing minuscule amounts of colloidal silver cannot be used.

 For example, check out this brief question and answer I found in a recent FDA memorandum: